Aljgutier/aljgutier.github.io/posts/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 #### Use Cases

-Forecasting and prediction problems include fundamentally and essential use cases, such as
+Forecasting and prediction problems include fundamental and essential use cases, such as

 * stock price/index forecasting
 * sales forecasting